dinob0t/ga_project_01/README.md

 #Coffee in New York with Google Places API

-## Where to find good coffee in New York?:
+## Where to find good coffee in New York?

 This project attempts to locate all the coffee outlets in Manhattan and Brooklyn, obtain their Google Places review scores, and find the areas and stores with the best coffee.
 A summary of the results can be found on my blog 'www.datadino.ghost.io' with results plotted to a geoJSON file by postcode, for example.